GeoYS/game1/README.md

 # game1
 Card-based MOBA game
 work in progress
+More info can be found in the wiki: https://github.com/GeoYS/game1/wiki

 Current tech:
 - node for server, using restful api to comm with client